 Dr. Puja Roy is a Double Board Certified Anesthesiologist with Board Certifications from the American Board of Anesthesiology and specialty Pediatric Anesthesia Board Certification.
 Dr. Puja performs the anesthesia for all of our Scarless Nose patients and has specialized in the anesthesia for Nose Surgery.
-This is extremely beneficial to our patients, as she has mastered her techniques to deliver an almost “bloodless” field to allow the perfect Scarless Nose results for you.
+This is extremely beneficial to our patients, as she has mastered her techniques through mastery of this singular procedure.
 Dr. Puja trained at world-renowned institutions and obtained additional training specifically in Pediatric Anesthesia, which is invaluable for our younger patients who are undergoing anesthesia for the first time.
 Her advanced techniques and training make for an extremely pleasant and safe process for all patients, younger and older.

 Undergraduate: The George Washington University, 7-year BA/MD Program

 Medical School: The George Washington University, 7-year BA/MD Program

 Anesthesiology Residency: St. Luke's - Roosevelt Hospital, New York, NY

 Pediatric Fellowship: The University of North Carolina, Advanced Pediatric Anesthesia

 Board Certifications: American Board of Anesthesiology, Specialty Pediatric Anesthesia Board Certification

 With our sophisticated and scarless techniques, ironically most of our patients are more worried about the anesthesia then they are about their nose.
 This is totally normal and understandable.
 For many of our younger patients, this is the first time they are ever undergoing anesthesia as well.